Guidelines for Trading the Swiss Franc

 Factors That Drive the Swiss Franc

-- Swiss banking services – one major factor contributing to the value of the Swiss Franc is the worldwide demand for Switzerland’s banking services as a secure and confidential place to hold offshore funds.
-The Swiss Franc is also a stable alternative to the United States Dollar of the Pound Sterling in times of uncertainty and turbulence.
+- Swiss banking services – One major factor contributing to the value of the Swiss Franc is the worldwide demand for Switzerland’s banking services as a secure and confidential place to hold offshore funds.
+The Swiss Franc is also a stable alternative to the United States Dollar or the Pound Sterling in times of uncertainty and turbulence.
 Whenever other economies show signs of deterioration, the Swiss Franc increases in popularity with speculators and traders.

-The Swiss Franc and Carry Trade
+The Swiss Franc and Carry Trading

-Carry Trade is a trading strategy which is popular with many investors.
+Carry trading is a trading strategy that is popular with many investors.
 Although one of the most common currencies for this style of trading is the Japanese Yen, the Swiss Franc is also popular with carry traders thanks to its low rates, liquidity and stability.
 Usually, carry trades that involve the Swiss Franc pair it with the Pound Sterling or the Euro, so investors wishing to participate in Forex trading with this currency must pay close attention to interest rates in the Eurozone and in the UK to determine the demand for the Swiss Franc.